-Plantsbrook School is a large, mixed-gender mainstream comprehensive Secondary School, housing around 1300 students, including 250 sixth formers in our brand new state of the art facility.
+Plantsbrook School is a large, mixed-gender mainstream comprehensive Secondary School, housing around 1400 students, including 250 sixth formers in our new state of the art facility.
 We are proud to be an inclusive school.

 Supporting students with additional needs is an exceptionally rewarding part of education.
 The Inclusion Department, alongside the rest of our staff at Plantsbrook School actively encourages all our students to live out our school motto: ‘Be the best that you can be’ in and out of the classroom.

 Staff have had various high quality training opportunities so we are best able to support students across the school with varying needs.
 These include Cognition and Learning, Communication and Interaction, Sensory and Physical and Social, Emotional and Mental Health.
 We firmly believe that giving our SEND students the right support and tools, promotes their independence, enables barriers to learning to be broken down and positively transforms lives.

 Plantsbrook is unique in the Birmingham area as we are currently the only secondary school to house a specialist resource base for up to 20 students with visual vision impairments.
 Access to our Vision Resource Base the Resource Base is only through placement by the Local Authority and students must have an Education Health Care Plan/statement of need.

 The Inclusion department consists of a team of 18 teaching assistants, 12 of whom specialise in working with students with a visual impairment.
 The department is led by Mrs Lomas the Inclusion Leader/SENCo and is overseen by Ms Orchard, one of our Assistant Head teachers.
 We are assisted by Mrs White who is the Inclusion Administration Manager and Miss Burke who is our apprentice.
 Our brand new facilities within the Inclusion department include student work rooms, a life skills room, a hygiene room, staff preparation/work rooms and meeting rooms.